ahmedelasmai/ecommerce/docs/MAIN_DOCS.md

 ## econ app

-This app is the starting app that: has the settings.py and wsgi.py file and is the central point for routing incoming requests.
+This app is the starting app that has the settings.py and wsgi.py file and is the central point for routing incoming requests.

 ## cart app